Kerushani/TLDR/README.md

 # TLDR - Chrome Extension

-A Chrome extension that extracts and summarizes text from any webpage using the **BART (large) model**.
+A Chrome extension that extracts and summarizes text from any webpage using DeepSeek-r1.

 The extension also has a **"Read Aloud"** function using the **Web Speech API**.